 I think these events are definitely worth attending because they really help you to get a feel of what the course and university environment are like, as well as the course structure.

-Even if you’re certain you’re going to “firm” your offer, you should still go for the day as it is also an opportunity to meet a lot of you potential peers – there are quite a few people I know now from my offer holder day!
+Even if you’re certain you’re going to “firm” your offer, you should still go for the day as it is also an opportunity to meet a lot of your potential peers – there are quite a few people I know now from my offer holder day!

 If you have only received one offer for Medicine, you may want to think about whether you want to place your 5th choice as your insurance or whether you’d prefer to leave it blank.

-After you’ve made accepted an offer, you’ll usually be able to apply for university accommodation.
-This varies from uni to uni, some even allow you to apply for accommodation if you’ve placed them as your insurance choice.
+After you’ve accepted an offer, you’ll usually be able to apply for university accommodation.
+This varies from uni to uni, and some even allow you to apply for accommodation if you’ve placed them as your insurance choice.
 However, be aware that there are usually deadlines associated with applying so do get on top of it as soon as possible!

-Whilst it’s important to not allow your future prospects to distract you too much, a little bit of thought and celebration regarding your achievement can’t harm.
+Whilst it’s important to not allow your future prospects to distract you too much, a little bit of thought and celebration regarding your achievement can’t harm!
 It’s also worth thinking about what on offer could mean, what university life might be like to serve as a motivator for you to plough through those A-level exams!